Is selling to corporates right for you and your business?

 Having worked in the Royal Air Force (RAF) for decades, she’d left after a terrible experience going through menopause and retrained as a menopause support practitioner.

 Her intention was to help women on a one-to-one basis.
-But an old colleague who was still in the RAF reached out to her to ask if she’d do some training.
+But an old colleague who was still in the RAF reached out to her to ask if she’d do some training for them.

 So, is selling to corporates a viable option for you?

-If you’ve got a clear idea of who you want to work with, you know that you have services that they’d value and you feel like you’ll enjoy the work then it’s probably a yes!
+If you’ve got a clear idea of who you want to work with, you have services that they’d value and you feel like you’ll enjoy the work then it’s probably a yes!

 Shaky on any of the points I’ve mentioned here or just want a more personalised view of whether you can make a go of selling your services into corporates?